 Ethyl acetate is an organic compound, and its physical properties are as follows:

-In terms of density, ethyl acetate is a colorless and clear liquid, and has a fragrant aroma, which is pleasant to smell.
+In terms of density, ethyl acetate is a colorless and clear liquid, and has a fragrant aroma.
 Its smell is quite similar to the mixed fragrance of pear and banana, which can be detected in the common fruit fragrance in life.

 When it comes to volatility, it is highly volatile.
 Under normal temperature, it will evaporate soon after being placed in an open container.
 This property makes it need to be properly sealed and stored in many chemical reactions and industrial processes to prevent dissipation.